 We may share information we collect with our service providers and business partners, with other third parties you authorize, with other third parties when required by law, and in other circumstances.
 Examples of how we share information with these parties and under these circumstances are provided below.

 With our service providers and business partners

 We may share information with our service providers and business partners when necessary to perform services on our or on your behalf, such as in the following circumstances:

 - With our third party service providers and channel partners to provide services such as website hosting, data analysis and storage, payment processing, order fulfilment and product installation, wireless connectivity to Tesla products, information technology and related infrastructure, customer service, product design, product diagnostics, maintenance or related services, e-mail delivery, credit card processing, auditing, marketing, voice command processing, and other similar services.

 - With other third party business partners to the extent that they are involved in the purchase, lease, or service of your Tesla products.
 We share limited information from or about you or your Tesla products to allow you to take advantage of those services if you elect to utilize them, with such partners as finance, leasing, registration, title companies, electric utilities, permitting authorities and insurance companies.

 We may share information with other third parties you authorize, such as in the following circumstances:

 - With our certified installers, where we do not directly sell you the energy products that you have requested, or with third party utilities or energy services companies, where you have agreed to allow them to monitor or control your energy product.

-- With third party service centers or providers, if you choose to utilize them.
-Note that some information about you is stored on certain Tesla products and may be accessible directly to the third party service centers or providers that you choose to utilize to diagnose or service your Tesla product.
+- With third party service centres or providers, if you choose to utilize them.
+Note that some information about you is stored on certain Tesla products and may be accessible directly to the third party service centres or providers that you choose to utilize to diagnose or service your Tesla product.

 - With third-party sponsors of contests and similar promotions, if you elect to participate.